 Moreover, history has shown we cannot tax our way to solvency.
 When Social Security first began, the payroll tax was only 2% on the first $3,000 in wages – which was evenly split between employers and employees.
 However, the payroll tax rate has since been increased to 12.4%.
-What’s more, the payroll tax rate now applies on the first $127,200 in wages.
+What’s more, as of 2018 the payroll tax rate applies on the first $128,400 in wages.

 At the end of the day, I firmly believe that the American people are owed a fact-based conversation about fairly and responsibly fixing Social Security for good.
 As Chairman of the Ways and Means Social Security Subcommittee, I am committed to leading this much-needed conversation.
 Seniors and today’s workers deserve nothing less.
 To learn about a proposal I introduced last Congress to get the conversation started (the Social Security Reform Act), CLICK HERE.